SiliconLabs/bluetooth_applications/bluetooth_people_counting/README.md

 ### Reset the counting value

-- To reset the number of total people entered the room infomation, the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Entered So Far* characteristic
+- To reset the number of total people entered the room, the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Entered So Far* characteristic
-- To reset the number of people count infomation, the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Count* characteristic
+- To reset the number of people count, the user should use the [EFR Connect Mobile Application](#use-efr-connect-mobile-application) to write 0 to the *People Count* characteristic

 ### Use EFR Connect Mobile Application